 How many years have you been working at Grand Rapids Christian Schools?

 What schools/buildings have worked at either before coming to GRCS or while at GRCS?

-Do you have a favorite year that you worked?
-What made that year stand out in your mind?
+Do you have a favorite year that you worked or a favorite memory?
+What made this stand out in your mind?

-Tell about a moment in your career that you will never forget, possibly at an event or with a student.
+Tell about a moment in your career that you will never forget, possibly at an event or with a student or co-worker.

-Tell about your greatest learning from a colleague, student, parent or PD Day.
+Tell about your most significant learning experience either from a colleague, student, parent, or Professional Development Day.